 Indoor cats will require less food per day as they generally don’t get as much exercise as outdoor cats.
 It can be difficult to tell if a Maine Coon is becoming overweight because of all that fur!

-Many companies market food especially for indoor cats, but beware as these foods can contain fillers and lower-quality proteins.
-There’s plenty more information in Can a Maine Coon be an indoor cat (opens in a new window)
+Many companies market food specially for indoor cats, but beware as these foods can contain fillers and lower-quality proteins.
+There’s plenty more information in Can a Maine Coon be an indoor cat

 Outdoor cats are usually more active than indoor cats and therefore are able to eat more without gaining excess weight.
 Make sure your cat is getting the proper amount of food to maintain a healthy weight for its age and size.